koushiknoah77/token-info-agent/README.md

 Once backend and frontend servers are running:

-- Open the frontend URL (`http://localhost:5173`) in your browser.
+- Open your browser at `http://localhost:5173`.
-- Enter natural language queries about token prices or conversions.
-- Select the desired output format.
-- View, copy, or download the results.
-- Use the query history panel for quick access to past queries.
-- Switch themes using the dark/light toggle.
+- Enter queries, select output format, and get live responses.

 ---